gharsallahcharfeddine49-jpg/AlphaFold-Fusion-Premium/README.md

 ⚙️ Execution profiles

 Execution profiles map common scientific intents to predefined ColabFold parameter configurations.
-They do not modify AlphaFold or ColabFold models.
+They do not modify AlphaFold or ColabFold inference models.

 Available profiles include: